MicrosoftDocs/windows-itpro-docs/windows/privacy/windows-11-endpoints-non-enterprise-editions.md

 ---
-title: Windows 10, version 21H1, connection endpoints for non-Enterprise editions
+title: Windows 11 connection endpoints for non-Enterprise editions
-description: Explains what Windows 10 endpoints are used in non-Enterprise editions.
-Specific to Windows 10, version 21H1.
+description: Explains what Windows 11 endpoints are used in non-Enterprise editions.
+Specific to Windows 11.
 keywords: privacy, manage connections to Microsoft, Windows 10, Windows Server 2016 ms.prod: w10
 ms.mktglfcycl: manage